MateuszJakiel/PerformReaction/instructions.md

 cd app
 docker build . -f Dockerfile.txt
 ```
-Paste this into your terminal to load up the
+Paste this into your terminal to load up the microservice
 ```bash
 uvicorn main:app --reload
 ```